 So get yourself enough water for your body (not too much, not too little).

 Relate the new information you receive with another thing you’ve already stored in your brain.
 For example, when you first learn the integral symbol, remember the S letter and the double-ended crochet hook.
 Relating one thing to another helps your brain to build new links.
 The more connected links in your brain, the easier you remember things.

 Why do we forget about something?
 Because we fail to recall it.
 Why do we fail to recall it from our memory?
 Well, there might be several reasons, but there is one thing we often do; We fail to recall information from our memory because we didn’t put that information into our memory.

-That’s how the most of student fails at the exam, isn’t it?
+That’s how most of the student fails at the exam, isn’t it?
 They don’t like a subject, so they don’t pay attention to the subject, so they barely add information about the subject to their memory, and when the exam comes, they can’t answer it well.

-So, next time you want to remember about an information, try to focus on it.
+So, next time you want to remember an information, try to focus on it.
 Pay attention to it and aim to remember it.